BME-nodeservers/udi-volumio-poly/README.md

 #### Long Poll
    * Not used

-#### Volumio IP Address
+#### Volumio name / IP Address
-   * The IP address (or name) of the Volumio player.
+   * The list of Volumio devices and their IP addresses.

 ## Requirements

-1. Polyglot V2 running on a supported platform.
+1. Polyglot V3.
-2. ISY994 series controller running firmware version 5.3 or later
+2. ISY firmware 5.3.x or later
-3. Volumio music player
+3. One or more Volumio music players

-# Upgrading

-If an update to the node server becomes availabe, it will show up in the Nodeserver store with an "Update" button next to the Volumio listing.
-Click the "Update" button and the latest version of the Volumio node server will be installed.

 # Release Notes

+- 3.0.0 03/12/2021
+   - Ported to PG3
+   - Added support for multiple Volumio players
 - 1.0.0 02/15/2021
    - Initial version published to github